Paquito D'Rivera

 Peter first appeared on From the Top Show 158, recorded in April 2007, at age 18.

-Mr. Dugan holds Bachelor’s and Master’s degrees from The Juilliard School, where he studied under Matti Raekallio.
-He was a recipient of the Jack Kent Cooke Foundation’s Young Scholar, College Scholar, and Graduate Scholar awards.
+Peter Dugan holds bachelor’s and master’s degrees from The Juilliard School, where he studied under Matti Raekallio.
+He resides in New York City and is a Yamaha Artist.